crs4/deep_framework/docs/develop_a_detector/how_to_develop_a_detector.md

 The input parameters are:
 * **rect**: is an object of type Rect
 * **points**: is a list of objects of type Point
 * **pid**: is the object's identifier.
 It can be set manually or it can be assigned automatically.
-It is set to None if whole_image is set to True and the pid field is not initialised.
+It is set to None if whole_image is set to True and the pid field is not initialized.
 * **whole_image**: when set to True, indicates that the object is made up of the whole image The coordinates of the bounding boxes and/or keypoints must initialize Rect and Point objects respectively.
 The classes have the following interfaces.